mauricekoenig/mauricekoenig/README.md

 # Hi, I'm a Software Developer from Germany👋<b>

-My language of choice is (and always has been) C#.
-I like to develop all sort of stuff, but nowadays I highly prioritize developing video games using the Unity Engine.
-My skill set is wide-ranging and includes several different technologies.
-Well, and on a good day I also know how to apply them properly, lol.

-Currently I'm working on digital TCG, which is quite a difficult task to complete.
-It has been one of my main goals over the last years and it is my number one priority right now.

 <!--
 **mauricekoenig/mauricekoenig** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.